Student Assistance Program Coordinator

-The Student Assistance Program at Downers Grove South High School delivers prevention activities, intervention services, and follow-up support for students and families.
-The goal of the program is to encourage students to make healthy lifestyle choices, succeed academically, and become more involved with school-based activities while developing leadership skills.
+As the Student Assistance Program Coordinator at Downers Grove South High School, Ms. Stamatoukos implements prevention activities, intervention services, and follow-up support for students and families.
+The goal of the Student Assistance Program is to encourage students to make healthy lifestyle choices, succeed academically, and become more involved with school-based activities while developing leadership skills.

 DGS sponsors a number of events and activities throughout the school year to engage and educate students about healthful lifestyles:

 - Every October, we observe “Red Ribbon Week,” an awareness campaign about alcohol, tobacco and other drug prevention.
-We have invited outside speakers to share their stories and struggles of addiction, which have helped to reinforce our messages about making positive lifestyle choices.
+During this time, there are a variety of activities provided, which can include outside speakers and preventions lessons.

 - Twice a year, all students are invited to an offsite retreat called “Operation Snowball.”
 Speakers focus on leadership, communication and drug-free lifestyles.
 This provides a foundation of information and skills for our students to make responsible decisions.